-The key findings of the Sensis Business Index June 2016 are:
+The key findings of the Sensis Business Index for the March Quarter 2018 are:

-- SMB confidence increased by nine points to a net balance of +44, the highest level seen since March 2011 when it was also +44.
+- SMB confidence was unchanged with a net balance of +42.
+This equals the third highest level of confidence recorded since March 2011.